Verify physician credentials online using our application portal.

 * Ross, Stephen, MD.
 Identifying an Impaired Physician.
 American Medical Association Journal of Ethics.
 December 2003.
 Vol. 5, Number 12.

-The health care providers of Nemours/Alfred I. duPont Hospital for Children are committed to delivering the best level of pain control that can safely be provided for all children cared for at the Hospital.
+The health care providers of Nemours Children’s Hospital, Delaware are committed to delivering the best level of pain control that can safely be provided for all children cared for at the Hospital.
 Pain is assessed on admission for all patients using age appropriate pain scales.
 All outpatients are screened regarding the presence of pain.

 Pain Scales We Use